What Is Tongue Thrust?

 IJustWantTo® Correct My Tongue Thrust is a seven-week program that guides you through tongue exercises that are described in written words and videos.
 The author, Janet Bennett, M.Ed., CCC-SLP, has a Master’s degree in Speech Pathology and has been a licensed Speech Pathologist for over 35 years.

-The idea is to use these exercises to retrain the way your tongue positions itself in your mouth.
-The exercises differ from week to week, but they only take five to ten minutes each day.
-The majority of these may be done while traveling to work, reading, watching television, or cleaning the house.
+The goal of this seven-week program is to retrain your tongue's position in your mouth through a series of exercises.
+Week to week, the activities vary, but they only take five to ten minutes each day.
+Most of these can be completed while driving to work, reading, watching TV, or cleaning the house.